 Information technology system failures or interruptions or breaches of our network security may interrupt our operations, exposing us to increased operating costs and to litigation.

 We rely heavily on our computer systems and network infrastructure across our operations including, but not limited to, point-of-sale processing at our restaurants.
 We implement security measures and controls that we believe provide reasonable assurance regarding our security posture.
+See “Part II—Item 16K.
+Cybersecurity” for further detail.
 However, there remains the risk that our technology systems are vulnerable to damage, disability or failures due to physical theft, fire, power loss, telecommunications failure or other catastrophic events.
 If those systems were to fail or otherwise be unavailable, and we were unable to recover in a timely way, we could experience an interruption in our operations.
-Moreover, security breaches involving our systems may occur from time to time.
-These include internal and external security breaches, denial of service attacks, viruses, worms and other disruptive problems caused by hackers.
+Moreover, security breaches, data breaches and cyberattacks involving our systems may occur from time to time.
+Although we have procedures and controls in place to protect our systems and safeguard confidential information, including personal information, and financial data, we have been and continue to be subject to a range of internal and external security breaches, denial of service attacks, malware, phishing attacks, viruses, worms and other disruptive problems caused by hackers.
+Data breaches, security incidents and cyberattacks can result from, among other things, inadequate personnel, inadequate or failed internal control processes and systems, fraud or external events or actors that interrupt normal business operations.
 Our information technology systems contain personal, financial and other information that is entrusted to us by our customers, our employees and other third parties, as well as financial, proprietary and other confidential information related to our business.
-For example, on September 20, 2019 a journalist gained access to sensitive employee and partner information in Brazil due to a misconfigured service system provided by one of Arcos’ service providers.
-Our IT team discovered and resolved the breach in a matter of hours in conjunction with the service provider and we engaged a well-known consultancy firm to help us perform an investigation of the breach and its ramifications.
-While our investigation determined that the impact of the breach was low, we cannot assure you that we will not experience similar security breaches in the future.
+The proper and secure functioning of our technology, financial and processing systems is critical to our business and to our ability to compete effectively.

-Furthermore, we have experienced a rise in transactions through online digital channels for which we rely on third party operators or trusted certified payment gateways to handle sensitive financial transactions.
-Our increasing reliance on third party systems also presents the risks faced by the third party’s business, including the operational, security and credit risks of those parties.
-Moreover, there has also been an increase in number of registered customers for whom we store and process personal information to strengthen our relationship with customers.
-An actual or alleged security breach of our or their systems could result in disruptions, shutdowns, theft or unauthorized disclosure of personal, financial, proprietary or other confidential information.
-The occurrence of any of these incidents could result in reputational damage, adverse publicity, loss of consumer confidence, reduced sales and profits, complications in executing our growth initiatives and regulatory and legal risk.
+Furthermore, we have experienced a rise in transactions through our online digital channels for which we rely more heavily on third-party operators or trusted certified payment gateways to handle an increasing volume of sensitive financial transactions and other sensitive customer information, which increases our cybersecurity risks.
+Our increasing reliance on third-party systems also presents the risks faced by the third party’s business, including the operational, security and credit risks of those parties.
+Moreover, due to our digital strategy and increased use of our digital channels, there has also been an increase in the number of registered customers, now in the dozens of millions, for whom we store and process personal information to strengthen our relationship with customers.
+Although we work with our customers, third-party service providers and other third parties to develop secure data and information processing, collection, authentication, management, usage, storage and transmission capabilities and to ensure the eventual destruction of confidential information, including personal information, to prevent against information security risk, we, our third-party service providers or other third parties with whom we do business have been and continue to be the target of cyberattacks or subject to other information security incidents, breaches or disruption in our operations.
+An actual or alleged security breach of our or their systems has resulted and could result in additional disruptions, shutdowns, theft, fraud or unauthorized disclosure of personal, financial, proprietary or other confidential information.
+The occurrence of any of these incidents could result in reputational damage, adverse publicity, loss of consumer confidence, reduced sales and profits, fines, increased costs of regulatory compliance or enhanced measures against such security or data breaches, complications in executing our growth initiatives and regulatory and legal risk.

 Our insurance may not be sufficient to cover certain losses.